Huawei Mate 30 Pro release date, price and features

-The Huawei Mate 30 Pro has been officially announced, and it's arrived alongside two other handsets, the Huawei Mate 30 and the Huawei Mate 30 Lite.
+The Huawei Mate 30 Pro has been officially announced, and it's arrived alongside the Huawei Mate 30.

-It's the Mate 30 Pro which is the most interesting of the trio, boasting the biggest screen, most power and more advanced camera features.
+It's the Mate 30 Pro which is the more interesting of the duo, boasting a higher resolution display, bigger battery and more advanced camera features.

-However, we'll be giving you a run down of all three new Huawei Mate 30 flagship smartphones right here, so you can work out which - if any - is best for you.
+However, we'll be giving you a run down of both of the new Huawei Mate 30 flagship smartphones right here, so you can work out which - if any - is best for you.

 The Huawei Mate 30 Pro launch is still happening and we're updating this page with more details as they're revealed on stage.